Another blogger that I follow recently wrote an article that I can summarize as:

-One of my dear friends, Tyler (@tylerhikes on Insta/Twitter), has hiked trails like the Appalachian Trail and New Zealand’s Te Araroa.
+One of my dear friends, Tyler (@tylerhikes on Insta/Twitter), has hiked Appalachian Trail, the Pacific Crest Trail and New Zealand’s Te Araroa.
 When I think of Tyler, I wonder: did he hike those 2000 miles trails just to raise his hands at the end and move on?

 Or did he hike those trails for the silent times in the forest and the rainstorms waking him up in the night?
 Did he do it to experience the other people on the trails, both his fellow hikers and kind-hearted “trail angels” who take weary hikers into their homes?
-Did he do it to experience a year of daily intrigue, or just for the final moment of triumph?
+Did he hike to experience a year of daily intrigue, or just for the final moment of triumph?

 If you want to hike the Appalachian Trail, you have to enjoy sleeping on the ground, sharing your environment with wildlife, eating cold oatmeal, and showering once a week.
-Sure, summitting Mount Katahdin at trail’s end will feel great…for about an hour.
+Summiting Mount Katahdin at trail’s end will feel great…for about an hour.
 But the glory will wear off.
 You’ll be left with either the memories of wildflower prairies and wild horses, or with the regret of sore legs and grimy discomfort.